mastodon-studios/git-tutorial/README.md

 Then commit with a message: `git commit -m "Short clear message about what you did"`

 4. Push Your Branch

 Push your branch to GitHub: `git push origin your-branch-name`

+If the repository has been updated since you last made changes you may need to `git pull --rebase`.
+This will fetch the updates from the repository and re-apply your local commits on top of those changes.
+This is assuming that the missing updates are in separate parts of the repository and will help avoid unnecessary merge conflicts.

 5. Create a Pull Request (PR)

 - Go to the GitHub repo in the browser
 - Click the "Compare & Pull Request" button
 - Review your changes and submit the PR